AutomateThePlanet/Meissa-Documentation/when-it-is-appropriate-to-use.md

+---
+layout: default
+title:  "When It Is Appropriate to Use and When Not?"
+excerpt: "When It Is Appropriate to Use and When Not?"
+date:   2018-02-20 12:50:17 +0200
+---
 # When It Is Appropriate to Use and When Not? #

 When you go to buy bread from the bakery, you don’t go with a shuttle.
 Same can be applied here.
 I believe Meissa is not the appropriate choice in many cases.
 I will mention a few.